-15% off your first order*.

 External factors

-But a lack of self-confidence can also be explained by external factors such as the environment or the environment - i.e. elements that do not affect the person from the inside.
-If, for example, the people around you constantly emphasize the negative, this can affect your self-confidence.
+But a lack of self-confidence can also be explained by external factors such as the environment or surroundings - i.e. things that don't affect the person from the inside.
+If, for example, the people around you constantly point out the negative, this can be detrimental to your self-confidence.

-Another external factor that can affect self-confidence is the permeability to the gaze of others.
-If the look of others has an impact on us and, in addition, we begin to interpret the thought that others have of us, it can affect self-confidence.
+Another external factor that can undermine self-confidence is permeability to the gaze of others. permeability to the gaze of others.
+If other people's gaze has an impact on us, and we begin to interpret what others think of us, this can affect our self-confidence.

-Moreover, self-confidence is often built during childhood, when one builds one's "psychic backbone" as Marie says.
-If the environment, which is supposed to be protective and benevolent, did not value the child, made him feel that he was not capable, he can integrate this idea in him.
+What's more, self-confidence is often built up during childhood, when the "psychic backbone", as Marie puts it, is constructed.
+If the environment, which is supposed to be protective and benevolent, has not made the child feel valued or capable, he or she can integrate this idea within him or herself.

-Finally, if you have negative experiences that follow one another, this can have an impact on self-confidence.
-But in general, we find this self-confidence because we have known it before.
+Finally, if you have negative experiences can have an impact on self-confidence.
+But in general, self-confidence comes back because you've known it before.

 Rose Gaezau wearing SAFEFIT

-We must be aware of this and value it.
+We need to be aware of this and value it.

 Marie Caucanas

-Sometimes, we lack so much self-confidence that nothing comes and the page remains blank.
+Sometimes, you're so lacking in self-confidence that nothing comes of it and the page remains blank.
 In this case, the best advice is to get help.
-Call on your coach A coach who will be able to enlighten you, with a fair and objective look at your abilities.
+Call on your coach who can give you a clear, objective view of your abilities.

-It is relevant to do skills assessment regularly: this way, you will gain confidence in your strengths and see your ability to progress.
-Marie also advises you to to set goals for yourself when you are going up.
-It is necessary to "set intermediate objectives that show a progression but that are achievable.
-Each goal that is achieved and well executed should also be highlighted".
-To learn more about this point, you can consult my video on goal setting.
+It makes sense to carry out skills assessments to gain confidence in your strengths and your ability to progress.
+Marie also advises you to set yourself objectives when moving up.
+It's important to "set intermediate objectives that are progressive but achievable.
+Each objective that is achieved and well executed should also be highlighted".
+To find out more about this, take a look at my video on goal-setting.

-Finally, Marie comes back to the essential role of the external environment in the rider's valorization: "It's also up to the coach to make the rider aware that he has done the exercise perfectly, and not to normalize something that is a success, even a small success" .
+Finally, Marie returns to the essential role of the external environment in enhancing the rider's value: "It's also up to the coach to make the rider aware that he has done the exercise perfectly, and not to normalize something that is a success, even a small success".

-Marie also advises using internal discourse, which allows "us to remind ourselves of our skills, our abilities to do this or that action.
-It must be a real internal dialogue, based on real facts.
-The fact of becoming aware of it and creating this internal dialogue will (re)create circuits at the neuronal level, which will constitute, by the awareness, a new learning of what we know how to do".
+Marie also advises the use of internal discourse, which enables us to " remind ourselves of our skills, our ability to do such and such an action.
+It has to be a real internal dialogue, based on real facts.
+The fact of becoming aware of it and creating this internal dialogue will (re)create circuits at the neuronal level, which will constitute, through awareness, a new apprenticeship of what we know how to do".

-For this, you can use positive affirmations.
-It will be a question of repeating to you benevolent sentences towards yourself.
-Do it regularly to be able to integrate this positive internal speech.
-For example, you can post your positive affirmations in a place where you will read them every day.
+To do this, you can use positive affirmations.
+This involves repeating phrases that are kind to yourself.
+Do this regularly to integrate this positive internal discourse.
+For example, you can post your positive affirmations where you can read them over every day.

 The airbag vest: a confidence booster!